evan-mason/drafter/README.md

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

 Next Features Priority
--- Deployment
+-- Deployment // Done
--- Interval Refresh
+-- Interval Refresh // 5 seconds but can be improved.
 -- Player Pictures // DONE
 -- Triple Double etc addition
 -- Pick Rater and f you button